EvalyneMueke/Zoo_Donations/README.md

 ### Running the code

-Open index.html using Live Server
+Open donation.html using Live Server
-Click the `LOG IN` button to proceed t the animal addition form
+Click the `LOG IN` button to proceed t the animal viewing of the animal form

 Here you will  see a form to add an animal and cards of existing animals and their donations

+When adding an animal is most prefferable to get the image url from`https://images.pexels.com`

 There will also be two buttons: